Writing down what you eat helps you lose weight. It’s as simple as that.

 It’s one of those easy weight loss tips that’s hard to argue with, since it’s so successful.

-It’s all that’s necessary for the first three weeks of Mireille Guiliano’s #1 best seller French Women Don’t Get Fat.
-In her book Fit From Within : 101 Simple Secrets to Change Your Body and Your Life – Starting Today and Lasting Forever, Victorian Moran encourages us to “Write what you eat and keep on writing.”
+In her book Fit From Within : 101 Simple Secrets to Change Your Body and Your Life – Starting Today and Lasting Forever, Victoria Moran encourages us to “Write what you eat and keep on writing.”

 Even stars, like Carrie Underwood, have discovered the secret of keeping a food journal for weight loss success.